-Chief Investigator: Dr Malcolm Finlay
+Principal Investigator: Dr Malcolm Finlay

 Funder: Barts Charity / MEDTRONIC

-The study is investigating how best to treat patients with atrial fibrillation and who are being considered for treatment to try and restore the normal heart beat.
+The study is investigating how best to treat patients with atrial fibrillation and who are being considered for treatment to try and restore the normal heartbeat.
 This is important because at the moment, patients with irregular heart rhythms often will be recommended to have an electric shock procedure (Cardioversion) to try and re-establish a normal rhythm.
 However, this often does not work in the long term without many patients continuing on strong medications to try and maintain a normal heart rhythm.